MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/enable-service-log-on-sm.md

 ---
 title: Enable service logon
-description: the article provides information about how to enable service log on as log on type.
+description: the article provides information about how to enable service logon as log on type.
 manager: mkluck
 ms.custom: na
 ms.prod: system-center